 Broker – A broker outsources their deals to a direct lender for underwriting and eventual funding.
 The problem here is that brokers are at the mercy of the direct lender’s timeline and are typically more expensive as they add their fees in addition to what the direct lender charges.

-For example, I charge 10% and 3 points.
-Brokers in my area charge up to 14% and 5 points because they get funding from someone like myself and then add their profit to our fees.
+For example, I charge 10 percent and 3 points.
+Brokers in my area charge up to 14 percent and 5 points because they get funding from someone like myself and then add their profit to our fees.